 Founded in 2001, ChannelAdvisor first emerged as a platform for synchronizing inventory and repricing Amazon and eBay listings.
 It has since added many more features, such as marketing services, along with numerous steep fees to match.

-As a result, it's no wonder many sellers are looking for alternatives to ChannelAdvisor.
+As a result, it's no wonder many sellers are looking for companies like ChannelAdvisor, solutions that offer cheaper alternatives with broader functionality.
 One thread on Amazon Seller Central started with the almost rhetorical question "Is anyone happy with ChannelAdvisor?" and revealed broad seller discontent about their substantial ChannelAdvisor e-commerce expenses.

 But these considerable costs are only one front on which it doesn't match up well with easy-to-use ChannelAdvisor alternatives, such as Jazva: